Nikos-K/devops-api-challenge/README.md

 * It creates a CodeDeploy Application and adds a CodeDeploy DeploymentGroup per Lambda function, according to the specified settings.
 For the Dev environment the traffic will be shifted between the Lambda function versions using the AllAtOnce type, and in the Prod environment using the Canary10Percent5Minutes type.
 * It modifies the events that trigger the Lambda functions, so that they invoke the newly created alias.
 * Provides CodeDeploy with a list of alarms to track during the deployment process.
 In case any of them turn into ALARM state, then it cancels the deployment and shifts all the traffic to the old version.
 * Uses Pre and Post Hooks as Lambda functions.
 These are triggered by CodeDeploy before and after traffic shifting takes place.
 It expects to get notified about the success or failure of the hook, only continuing to the next step if it succeeded.
-These hooks are usefull for running end-to-end or integration tests and checking that all the pieces fit together in the cloud, since it'll automatically roll back upon failure.
+These hooks are usefull for running end-to-end or integration tests and checking that all the pieces fit together in the cloud, since it will automatically roll back upon failure.

 **Deployment Workflow for Prod Environment**